nv-legate/legate.core/BUILD.md

 ```

 By default the script relies on CMake's auto-detection for these settings.
+CMake will first search the currently active Python/conda environment
+for dependencies, then any common system-wide installation directories (e.g.
+`/usr/lib`).
+If a dependency cannot be found but is publicly available in source
+form (e.g. OpenBLAS), cmake will fetch and build it automatically.
+You can
+override this search by providing an install location for any dependency
+explicitly, using a `--with-dep` flag, e.g. `--with-nccl` and
+`--with-openblas`.

 For multi-node execution Legate uses [GASNet](https://gasnet.lbl.gov/) which can be
 requested using the `--network gasnet1` or `--network gasnetex` flag.
 By default